KTHCTF0x1/writeups/midnight-sun-ctf-2019-quals/hfs-dos/README.md

 (inputBuf is initially set to 0x39C)

+The program just so happens to also have the flag printing part for the first half of the problem.
+We should aim to first make the program read out `FLAG2` instead of `FLAG1`, then jump to the entry point of the program using the jump table.

 From here on:
 1. Turn "FLAG1" into "FLAG2"
-2. Overwrite some function pointer inside the jumptable with the program entry (0x174).
+2. Overwrite some function pointer inside the jumptable with the program entry point (0x174).
 3. Execute command

+We start the script by sending the password for the previous part (see hfs-mbr)

 ## Solution